Follow Our Elephant’s Journey

 The Crossroads of Tradition and Reality

 For every resident animal, we create a care plan for all stages of their life.
-Punch, at 55, is considered geriatric and Mikki, at 39, is gracefully entering her senior years.
+Punch, at 55, is considered geriatric, and Mikki, at 39, is gracefully entering her senior years.
 With the passing of Mikki’s calf Fitz in 2023, the Zoo fell below the Association of Zoos & Aquariums (AZA) standard of three elephants for an exhibit.
-Ultimately, the ongoing welfare of Punch and Mikki is our highest priority.
-We have reached the point where it is imperative that we secure an optimal location where Mikki and Punch may retire together, and guarantee companionship when one inevitably passes before the other.
+The move reflects the Zoo’s commitment to long-term welfare planning and quality of life for its animals.

-The Zoo will continue to support elephant conservation and education, and guests can enjoy seeing Mikki, Punch, and their new friends with live camera feeds from the Tennessee sanctuary.
+We will continue to support elephant conservation and education, and guests can enjoy seeing Mikki, Punch, and their new friends via live camera feeds from the Tennessee Sanctuary.
+Note that Mikki and Punch will not be on view until they are ready to join the other herds.

 Questions about our elephants?
 Click here.